 All placements are attached to a course work unit which has other assessable components.
-The third professional experience placement is associated with the unit:
+The third Professional Experience placement is associated with the unit:

-Primary Professional Experience 3: Evaluating Learning
+Professional Experience 3: Using Data to Inform Teaching and Learning

-The third professional experience involves a four-week full-time block placement.
-The focus for this professional experience is on all aspects of assessment and to consolidate planning and teaching skills.
-During the third placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+The third Professional Experience involves a three-week full-time block placement.
+The focus for this Professional Experience is on all aspects of assessment, using data to inform teaching and learning, and to consolidate planning and teaching skills.
+During the third placement, preservice teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to continue to develop understanding, through discussion and observation, of the varied nature of the teacher's role.
-Emphasis continues to be on supporting pre-service teachers to relate successfully to children in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
-During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.
+Emphasis continues to be on supporting pre-service teachers to relate successfully to young people in whole class settings, small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
+During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class in their major teaching area and if relevant and possible in their minor teaching area.

-At the completion of the professional experience placement, pre-service teachers will be able to:
+At the completion of the Professional Experience placement, pre-service teachers will be able to:

-- Articulate, examine, reflect and revise, if necessary, their teaching philosophy. - Demonstrate the collection of evidence against several of the Graduate Standards for Teachers. - Plan, implement and evaluate an integrated teaching plan reflecting good practice in assessments, using a range of technologies, teaching strategies and resources. - Interpret the effect of different teaching styles and management practices on the establishment of a positive, engaging and empowering classroom environment. - Demonstrate the ability to take responsibility for a teaching program within a classroom with gradual and increased complexity.
+- Articulate, examine, reflect and revise, if necessary, their teaching philosophy. - Demonstrate the collection of evidence against several of the Graduate Standards for Teachers. - Plan, implement and evaluate a teaching plan reflecting good practice in assessments, using a range of technologies, teaching strategies and resources. - Interpret the effect of different teaching styles and management practices on the establishment of a positive, engaging and empowering classroom environment. - Demonstrate the ability to take responsibility for a teaching program within a classroom with gradual and increased complexity.